mdekstrand/happylog/README.md

 use happylog::*;

 fn main() -> () {
-    initialize(LevelFilter::Info).unwrap();
+    initialize(0).unwrap();
     info!("info logging message");
 }
 ```

+## Major Changes

+In 0.3, Happylog changed to use Fern instead of its own log target.
+It will
+eventually expose Fern dispatchers to allow for more thorough log configuration.

 ## Acknowledgements

-Copyright &copy; 2020 Boise State University.
-Distributed under the MIT License; see LICENSE.md.
+Copyright &copy; 2020–2022 Boise State University.
+Distributed under the MIT
-This material is based upon work supported by the National Science Foundation under
+License; see LICENSE.md.
+This material is based upon work supported by the
-Grant No. IIS 17-51278.
-Any opinions, findings, and conclusions or recommendations
+National Science Foundation under Grant No. IIS 17-51278.
+Any opinions,
-expressed in this material are those of the author(s) and do not necessarily reflect
+findings, and conclusions or recommendations expressed in this material are
+those of the author(s) and do not necessarily reflect the views of the National
-the views of the National Science Foundation.
+Science Foundation.